adityaSomak/academic-kickstart/content/home/experience.md

   location = "Bangalore"
   date_start = "2020-02-24"
   date_end = ""
   description = """ I am continuing my explorations on different aspects of knowledge integration approaches to natural language inferencing with Dr. Monojit Choudhury.
-I will be also exploring few fundamental problems such as structure learning in probabilistic logic
+I will be also exploring few fundamental problems such as structure learning in probabilistic logic.
   """

 [[experience]]